rhocela/wisdom-walk/docs/part-2/day-9.md

 title: "Day 9: The Call"
 ---

-# Theme 9 – The Call: Abraham's Journey
+# The Call: Abraham's Journey

 **Chronological Setting:** Ur of the Chaldeans - God calls Abraham from paganism